c0d3s/blog/process-is-not-a-silver-bullet.md

 ### **TL;DR:**

 Process is a tool, not a solution.
-The best process is **minimal, flexible, and team-driven.** Treat it like software—**iterate, measure, and refine.**
+The best process is **minimal, flexible, and team-driven.** Treat it like software: **iterate, measure, and refine.**